 Subtitles and Transcript

-00:11 I would like to talk to you about why many e-health projects fail.
+0:11 I would like to talk to you about why many ehealth projects fail.
 And I really think that the most important thing of it is that we stopped listening to patients.
-And one of the things we did at Radboud University is we appointed a chief listening officer.
-Not in a very scientific way -- she puts up a little cup of coffee or cup of tea and asks patients, family, relatives, "What's up?
+And one thing we did at Radboud University is we appointed a Chief Listening Officer.
+Not in a very scientific way -- she puts up a little cup of coffee or a cup of tea and asks patients, family, relatives, "What's up?
 How could we help you?"
-And we think, we like to think, that this is one of the major problems why all -- maybe not all -- but most of the e-health projects fail, since we stopped listening.
+And we think, we like to think, that this is one of the major problems why all -- maybe not all -- but most of the ehealth projects fail, since we stopped listening.

-00:46 This is my WiFi scale.
+0:46 This is my weight scale.
 It's a very simple thing.
 It's got one knob, on/off.
 And every morning I hop on it.
 And yes, I've got a challenge, as you might see.
 And I put my challenge on 95 kg.
-But the thing is that it's made this simple that whenever I hop on, it sends my data through Google Health as well.
+But the thing is that it's made this simple that whenever I hop on, it sends my data to Google Health as well.
 And it's collected by my general practitioner as well, so he can see what's my problem in weight, not on the very moment that I need cardiologic support or something like it, but also looking backward.
 But there's another thing.
-As some of you might know, I've got more than 4,000 followers on Twitter.
-So every morning I hop on my WiFi scale and before I'm in my car, people start talking to me, "I think you need a light lunch today, Lucien."
+As some of you might know, I've got more than 4000 followers on Twitter.
+So every morning, I hop on my weight scale and before I'm in my car, people start talking to me, "I think you need a light lunch today, Lucien."

-01:37 But that's the nicest thing that could happen, since this is peer pressure, peer pressure used to help patients -- since this could be used for obesity, it could be used to stop smoking in patients.
-But on the other hand, it also could be used to get people from out of their chairs and try to work together in some kind of gaming activity to get more control of their health.
+1:37 But that's the nicest thing that could happen, since this is peer pressure.
+Peer pressure used to help patients -- since this could be used for obesity, it could be used to stop patients from smoking.
+But on the other hand, it also could be used to get people out of their chairs and try to work together in some kind of gaming activity to get more control of their health.

-04:03 We've all got navigation controls in our car.
-We maybe even [have] it in our cellphone.
-We know perfectly where all the ATMs are about the city of Maastricht.
+4:04 We've all got navigation controls in our car.
+We maybe even have it in our cellphone.
+We perfectly know where all the ATMs are, just about the city of Maastricht.
 The other thing is we know where all the gas stations are.
 And sure, we could find fast food chains.
 But where would be the nearest AED to help this patient?
-We asked around and nobody knew.
-Nobody knew where the nearest life-saving AED was to be obtained right now.
+We asked around, and nobody knew.
+Nobody knew where the nearest lifesaving AED was to be obtained right now.

-04:31 So what we did, we crowdsourced The Netherlands.
-We set up a website and asked the crowd, "If you see an AED, please submit it, tell us where it is, tell us when it's open," since sometimes in office hours sometimes it's closed, of course.
-And over 10,000 AEDs already in The Netherlands already have been submitted.
+4:31 So what we did, we crowdsourced the Netherlands.
+We set up a website, and asked the crowd, "If you see an AED, please submit it, tell us where it is, tell us when it's open," since sometimes in office hours it's closed, of course.
+And over 10,000 AEDs in the Netherlands already have been submitted.
 The next step we took was to find the applications for it.
 And we built an iPad application.
-We made an application for Layar, augmented reality, to find these AEDs.
-And whenever you are in a city like Maastricht and somebody collapses, you can use your iPhone, and within the next weeks also run your Microsoft cellphone, to find the nearest AED which can save lives.
+We made an application for Layar: Augmented Reality, to find these AEDs.
+And whenever you are in a city like Maastricht, and somebody collapses, you can use your iPhone, and within the next weeks also your Microsoft cellphone, to find the nearest AED, which can save lives.